Don't dump that fish

 Studies have indicated that despite the Pearl Cichlid, a popular ornamental fish, being a tropical freshwater species, it is able to survive in salinities equivalent to full-strength seawater and has established a self-sustaining population in the cool, temperate waters of the Swan Canning Riverpark.

 We strongly encourage everyone to dispose of prohibited or unwanted fish responsibly - Don't dump that fish brochure.

-Prohibited fish can be turned over to the Department of Fisheries, Western Australia, at drop-off points at the Marine and Freshwater Research Laboratories, Hillarys and the Fish Health Laboratories at the Department of Agriculture building in South Perth.
+Prohibited fish can be turned over to the Department of Primary Industries and Regional Development (Fisheries), Western Australia, at drop-off points at the Marine and Freshwater Research Laboratories, Hillarys and the Fish Health Laboratories at the Department's Agriculture and Food building in South Perth.

 Asian paddle crab

 Since the discovery of four Asian paddle crabs in the Swan River in 2012 and 2014, the community, commercial and recreational crabbers and fishers have been essential partners in an ongoing project run by the Department of Fisheries to help ensure the aggressive pest species does not establish in Western Australia.
 Aggressive and non-native, this crab could out-compete native species like our iconic blue swimmer.